-Further, the aforesaid circular issued by the MCA has also exempted that sub-section (2), (3) & (4) of Sec.
-178 regarding the appointment, performance evaluation and remuneration shall not apply to Directors of Government Companies.
+Pursuant to the notification of Ministry of Corporate Affairs dated 5th June 2015, sub-sections (2), (3) & (4) of Sec.
+178 of Companies Act, 2013 regarding the performance evaluation shall not apply to Directors of Government Company.

-Being a government company and a wholly-owned subsidiary of Ircon International Limited, all part-time Directors are nominated by the holding company, IRCON.
+Being a Government Company and a wholly-owned subsidiary of Ircon International Limited, all part-time Directors of the Company are nominated by the holding company, IRCON.
 The evaluation of these nominated directors is done by the holding company as per pre-defined criteria in line with the guidelines of the Government of India.
+Hence, performance evaluation of Directors is not applicable on your company.

-31. SECRETARIAL STANDARDS
+30. SECRETARIAL STANDARDS